icopy-site/awesome/docs/awesome/awesome-magento2.md

 - [Quickorder](https://github.com/popesites/Magento-Quickorder) - Enables bulk order creation by inputting SKUs & quantities.
 - [Cron Scheduler](https://github.com/kiwicommerce/magento2-cron-scheduler) - Overviews of running crons in your Admin Panel.
 - [MageSpecialist DevTools for Magento 2](https://github.com/magespecialist/m2-MSP_DevTools) Developer Toolbar
-- [mage2.docker](https://github.com/aliuosio/mage2.docker) - Magento 2 - Docker Compose with nginx-http2, php, mysql, mailhog, redis, elasticsearch and Let's Encrypt Containers
+- [mage2.docker](https://github.com/aliuosio/mage2.docker) - This Setup installs the basic docker containers for Magento 2.
+The magento 2 files and sample data can be downloaded also if the flags are set in .env

 ---